cerobe/Dojos/Sandpile.md

 - A sandmatrix is a collection of sandpiles, each number represent the heigh of the sandpile at that coordinate.

 **Examples**
-In the following 3x3 Sandmatrix, the Sandpile at (1,1) has an height > 3 so it crumbles in the four directions
+In the following 3x3 Sandmatrix, the Sandpile at (1,1) has an height > 3 so it crumbles in the four directions (up, down, left, and right)
 <pre>
 000    010
 040 -> 101
 000    010
 </pre>
-In the following 3x3 Sandmatrix, the Sandpile at (1,1) has an height > 3 so it crumbles in the four directions but there will be leftover
+In the following 3x3 Sandmatrix, the Sandpile at (1,1) has an height > 3 so it crumbles but there will be leftover (2)
 <pre>
 000    010
 060 -> 121
 000    010
 </pre>
-In the following 3x3 Sandmatrix, the Sandpile at (0,0) will crumbles, the grains going outside of the matrix are lost
+In the following 3x3 Sandmatrix, the Sandpile at (0,0) will crumbles and the grains going outside of the sandmatrix are lost
 <pre>
 600    210
 000 -> 100